vljlangen/threshold-for-anticoagulation-in-af/README.md

-# Eckmann Revisited: NOAC Therapy Analysis
+# Analysis code for the article "What is the stroke risk threshold for anticoagulation to provide net benefit in atrial fibrillation?
+A Markov decision model analysis"

-A comprehensive decision-analytic model examining Novel Oral Anticoagulant (NOAC) therapy in patients with atrial fibrillation, focusing on treatment thresholds and net benefit analysis across varying stroke risk levels.
+A comprehensive decision-analytic model examining direct oral anticoagulant (DOAC) therapy in patients with atrial fibrillation, focusing on treatment thresholds and net benefit analysis across varying stroke risk levels.

 ## Project Overview

 While randomized trials have clearly demonstrated the benefits of anticoagulant therapy in atrial fibrillation (AF) patients at high risk of ischemic stroke, less is known about the benefit in lower-risk patients.
 This project addresses the critical question: exactly how low baseline stroke risk justifies attempts to reduce it with oral anticoagulants?

-This study develops a Markov decision model to estimate the impact of initiating non-vitamin K antagonist oral anticoagulants (NOACs) on quality-adjusted life-years (QALYs) in AF patients across a range of non-anticoagulated ischemic stroke risk levels.
+This study develops a Markov decision model to estimate the impact of initiating direct oral anticoagulants (DOACs) on quality-adjusted life-years (QALYs) in AF patients across a range of non-anticoagulated ischemic stroke risk levels.
 The analysis includes:

 - **Main analysis** for 60, 70, and 80-year-old patient cohorts
 - **Probabilistic sensitivity analysis** with Monte Carlo simulations